This type supplies instantaneous hot water.

-The heating pump and expansion vessel are normally incorporated within the boiler case.
+The heating pump and expansion vessel are incorporated within the boiler case.

-- Better for properties with a high hot water demand where there is a need to service 2 or more hot taps at the same time
+- Better for properties with a high hot water demand.

-- Like combis the majority of system components are inside the boiler case meaning the boiler warranty gives greater protection.
+- The majority of system components are inside the boiler case.

-- This product relies on good incoming water flow rates to be effective.
+- This type relies on good incoming water flow rates.

-The user will be required to ensure the system pressure is topped up via the filling loop.
+The user is required to keep the system topped up

 This is similar to how a combi works.

-Regular or ‘heat only’ boilers work in harness with a storage cylinder
+Regular or ‘heat only’ types work with a storage cylinder

 They provide heating and hot water.

-If you have a BBU you will need to upgrade.
+If you have a BBU you will need to change to another boiler type.

-- Less reliant on acceptable incoming water flow rates as they are designed to work on low pressure.
+- Less reliant on suitable incoming water flow rates.

-- Less expensive to buy than other types as there are less system components within the case.
+- Less expensive to buy than other types of boiler.

-- Likely to work better on older ‘open-vented’ system due to low internal system pressures.
+- Likely to work better on older ‘open-vented’ system.

-- Slower heat up than sealed system variants due to low pressure operation.
+- Slower heat up than sealed system variants.